 KEY STAT: By manufacturing oxygen on Mars instead of shipping it, NASA eliminates hundreds of tons of launch mass and saves billions in mission costs.

 This is the core promise of In-Situ Resource Utilization (ISRU): stop carrying everything from home.
-The oxygen MOXIE-2 produces serves two purposes — life support for crew habitats and oxidizer for the Mars Ascent Vehicle (MAV) that brings astronauts home.
+The oxygen MOXIE-2 produces serves two purposes — life support for crew habitats and oxidizer for the Mars Ascent Vehicle (MAV) that brings astronauts back home.

 Who's Building It